 Negative labeling – Some people get certainty by negatively labeling themselves.
 They often do it if they do not know what is happening to them and they feel uncertain about something.

 For instance, if they keep avoiding doing something, rather than risk the uncertainty of not knowing why they keep avoiding it, they simply label themselves: “Oh, that’s just me.
 I’m a procrastinator!”

 This also works for people with emotional problems who go to well-meaning doctors and the doctor gives them a label (for example, “The doctor say’s I’m Bi-Polar”).
 Now that they have a label for what is happening, they can feel a sense of certainty about why they are the way they are.

 Being in a relationship – Stable relationships are very good for creating certainty.
 Research has found that people in stable and long-term relationships are healthier, happier and live longer.

 Once again, the problem with relying on relationships for certainty is that in the long-term, they can also be a source of uncertainty.

 And what happens when you get totally certain?
 When you know exactly what will happen, when it will happen and nothing is a surprise to you anymore?

 Having too much certainty will trigger the need for change, for surprise or diversification – some variety.

+Want to know more about the six human needs?
 Join me next time when I explain what happens when we have too much certainty and in order to balance it, how we try to increase variety our lives.